Tony-Pa/simple-exponentiation/README.md

 # simple-exponentiation
-The simple module that will help you with exponentiation.
+Simple module that will help you with exponentiation.

 ## Installation